earthcube/pageinspection/README.md

 ## About

 Some work inspired by Dave's demo last week.
+The code in here is to see if we can read a web page into markdown and then feed it into BAML with a defined class to align the output to.
+The final goal is to see if we can generate JSON-LD schema.org documents for web pages.

 ## Notes